The 12 Best MIDI Keyboards in 2019 [Buying Guide] – Updated Jan 2019

 Best Mid-Range MIDI Keyboard: Novation Launchkey 61 MK2

 The Novation Launchkey 61 is one of the best-selling mid-tier MIDI keyboards, and for good reason.
-61-keys, 8 knobs, 16 pads, 8 buttons and 9 faders at a price under $250 makes it one of the best value-for-money buys in this category.
+61-keys, 8 knobs, 16 pads, 8 buttons and 9 faders at an affordable price makes it one of the best value-for-money buys in this category.